Farm workers protest in Italy after migrant crash deaths | Malay Mail

 Both the road crashes in the region happened when lorries transporting tomatoes slammed into vans carrying foreign farm workers returning from their day’s work.

-An accident on Saturday left four African farm workers dead and four others seriously injured, while Monday’s smash killed 12 people, all non-EU citizens.
+An accident on Saturday left four African farm workers dead and four others seriously injured, while another on Monday killed 12 people, all non-EU citizens.

 The Foggia province hosts thousands of Africans who spend the summer harvesting season picking tomatoes in blazing temperatures alongside workers from eastern Europe, typically Romanians, Bulgarians and Poles.